 This blog has been updated following the issue of recent guidance on the timescales for the withdrawal of .eu domain names.

-As we get closer to 29 March 2019, or "B Day", more and more unanticipated consequences of the leave vote for businesses are rearing their heads.
+As we get closer to the end of the extension period, 31 October 2019, or "B Day", more and more unanticipated consequences of the leave vote for businesses are rearing their heads.
 The issue on how EU trade marks, which currently provide protection in the UK, will cover the UK after B Day and what brand owners should do about this now, has been identified for some time.
 We have a good degree of certainty on this and we're working hard with brand owners to give them the best possible protection.

 One issue which has been identified more recently is the ramification of the leave vote on the .eu domain name.
 Many UK businesses use a .eu domain name for their main or only website.
 However, after B Day, many will no longer be able to do so.
 If steps are not put in place now, these businesses could find themselves without any online presence.
 In today's internet-driven world, this would be catastrophic.

 Under the rules establishing the .eu domain name system, only companies who have their registered office, central administration, principal place of business, or who are established in the EU (by, for example, having a branch office in an EU member state), can be the registrant of .eu domain names.
 EURid (the EU registry operator) previously set out a timetable for the removal of .eu domain names from companies who do not comply with this in the event of a no-deal Brexit, summarised below.